SHEscher/xai4mri/docs/interpretation.md

 Deep learning models have become an essential tool in image analysis, including medical image analysis, and MRI research in general.
-However, these models are often considered as *black boxes*, as they are built upon huge parameter spaces.
+However, these models are often considered as *black boxes*, as they are built upon huge parameter spaces and non-linear processing steps.
-This makes their decision-making process hard to explain.
+These make their decision-making process hard to explain.

 New methods have been developed to interpret the predictions of deep learning models and to provide insights into their decision-making process.
 These methods are summerized